slz2003/RFCScope-/Errata_filtering/Result_manual/9710-6/packetizer_raw_output.md

 Consider clarifying the rationale for using RFC6144 for NAT46 and, if appropriate, include additional or more specific references to provide clearer guidance.

-**Severity:** Low
-  *Basis:* This is an editorial observation that might lead to slight ambiguity, but it does not result in conflicting interpretations or technical errors.

-**Confidence:** High

-**Experts mentioning this issue:**

-- CrossRFC Expert: NAT46 reference observation

 ---